teramit/aicantsolvetest/README.md

 Question 2 :
 How many words does your answer to this question consist of?

+Question 2 :
+How many words does your answer consist of?

 Question 3 :
 How many letters does your answer to this question consist of?